Muneer94/ghost-deploy/README.md

 kubectl apply -f custom/ghost/ingress.yaml -n example
 ```

-> Note: Deploying self hosted ghost on kubernetes with multiple replicas is not supported yet, we will be deploying it with only 1 replica.
+> Deploying self hosted ghost on kubernetes with multiple replicas is not supported yet, we will be deploying it with only 1 replica.